 Keep in mind that there may be tax consequences if you decide to accept a lump sum payment for your alimony.
 If you receive a lump sum payment that is labeled as "alimony," it may be taxed for the full amount in the year that is received.
 However, if that same payment is instead classified as a "settlement," this may allow you to not be taxed on the amount.

 You should consult with a lawyer or another expert that can help you determine how best to take a lump sum payment.
 The money that you spend to hire an expert to help you could be pennies compared to the cost of income taxes you may owe.

 Need Help Avoiding Monthly Alimony Payments?
 Talk to an Attorney

 Alimony payments, whether you want a monthly payment or a lump sum, come with benefits and drawbacks.
-You should know the ramifications for each choice.
+You should know the consequences of your choices to make the right decision.
 If you would like to know more about your options for paying or receiving alimony, consider consulting with a qualified divorce attorney in your area.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help